 Prevention of bacterial meningitis involves vaccination and sometimes chemoprophylaxis.

 A conjugate pneumococcal vaccine Pneumococcal Vaccine Pneumococcal disease (eg, otitis media, pneumonia, sepsis, meningitis) is caused by some of the > 90 serotypes of Streptococcus pneumoniae (pneumococci).
-Vaccines are directed against many of... read more effective against 13 serotypes, including > 90% of the pneumococcal serotypes that cause meningitis in infants, is recommended for all children beginning at 2 months of age (see Table: Recommended Immunization Schedule for Ages 0–6 Years Recommended Immunization Schedule for Ages 0–6 Years Vaccination follows a schedule recommended by the Centers for Disease Control and Prevention (CDC), the American Academy of Pediatrics, the American Academy of Family Physicians, and the American... read more ).
+Vaccines are directed against... read more effective against 13 serotypes, including > 90% of the pneumococcal serotypes that cause meningitis in infants, is recommended for all children beginning at 2 months of age ( see Table: Recommended Immunization Schedule for Ages 0–6 Years Recommended Immunization Schedule for Ages 0–6 Years ).
 For further information, see current Advisory Committee on Immunization Practices (ACIP) pneumococcal vaccine recommendations and the Centers for Disease Control and Prevention's child and adolescent immunization schedule for ages 18 years or younger, United States, 2021.

 Routine vaccination with an H. influenzae type b conjugate vaccine Haemophilus influenzae Type b (Hib) Vaccine Haemophilus influenzae type b (Hib) vaccines help prevent Haemophilus infections but not infections caused by other strains of H. influenzae bacteria.
-H. influenzae causes many childhood infections... read more also is highly effective and begins at age 2 months.
+H. influenzae causes... read more also is highly effective and begins at age 2 months.
 For further information, see current ACIP Haemophilus influenzae vaccine recommendations.

 The ACIP recommends that infants > 6 weeks who are at high risk of meningococcal disease receive a meningococcal conjugate vaccine Meningococcal Vaccine The meningococcal serogroups that most often cause meningococcal disease in the US are serogroups B, C, and Y. Serogroups A and W cause disease outside the US.
 Current vaccines are directed... read more .
 For infants not at high risk, routine meningococcal conjugate vaccination Meningococcal Vaccine The meningococcal serogroups that most often cause meningococcal disease in the US are serogroups B, C, and Y. Serogroups A and W cause disease outside the US.
-Current vaccines are directed... read more is recommended at age 11 or 12 years (see Table: Recommended Immunization Schedule for Ages 7–18 Years Recommended Immunization Schedule for Ages 7–18 Years Vaccination follows a schedule recommended by the Centers for Disease Control and Prevention (CDC), the American Academy of Pediatrics, the American Academy of Family Physicians, and the American... read more ).
+Current vaccines are directed... read more is recommended at age 11 or 12 years ( see Table: Recommended Immunization Schedule for Ages 7–18 Years Recommended Immunization Schedule for Ages 7–18 Years ).
 High-risk infants include those who

 Two serogroup B meningococcal vaccines have been approved by the ACIP for use in children ≥ 10 years of age who are at high risk of meningococcal group B disease (same categories as above); routine meningococcal B vaccination is not yet currently given.
 For further information, see current ACIP meningococcal vaccine recommendations.